NaySaf/INST-326-Project-04/README.md

 Improvement # 3
 Make the window smaller so the text fits appropriately

-Print your notes
-In the cell below, print or copy your ten notes.

-add and run code here to print your ten notes
-Title: Tips for Debugging in Python
+1- Title: Tips for Debugging in Python
 Note: Debugging can be challenging when working with any type of program but here are some tips to improve the process in Python:

 Use a Debugger: Using tools like 'pdb' can help guide you through the execution of your code and help you identify where things went wrong.